 by John Ellis

 Psalm 4:4 can be a difficult verse to navigate, especially in terms of application.
 Understanding a little something about Hebrew poetry goes a long way towards making the navigation less tricky.
 To that end, one of the primary literary (and rhetorical) devices of ancient Hebrew poetry is parallelism.
 So, in Psalm 4:4 the second half of the verse – “ponder in your own hearts on your beds, and be silent” – parallels the first half – “Be angry, and do not sin”; the second half is a type of restatement of the first half.
-Pondering internally and being silent is being angry and yet not sinning.
+Pondering internally and being silent is a way to be angry and yet not sin.
 That’s how the parallelism of ancient Hebrew poetry works.

 Does this mean that whenever we become angry, if we express that anger, we’re sinning?
 I mean, that’s what Psalm 4:4 seems to say.